-A higher level of public-private collaboration is needed to address growing cyber-threat landscape through Public Private Partnerships.
-The global threat actors targeting critical infrastructure are terrorists, criminals, hackers, organized crime, malicious individuals, and, in some cases, adversarial nation states.
+A higher level of public-private collaboration is needed to address the growing cyber-threat landscape through Public Private Partnerships.
+The global threat actors targeting critical infrastructure are terrorists, criminals, hackers, organized crime, malicious individuals, and, in some cases, adversarial nation-states.
 Addressing the threats requires incorporating a robust calculated security strategy of public and private sector partnering based on layered vigilance and protections, readiness, and resilience.

-The Covid-19 outbreak has compounded cyber-threats as both government agencies and companies have had to move their workforces to remote arrangements.
+The Covid-19 outbreak has compounded cyber threats as both government agencies and companies have had to move their workforces to remote arrangements.
 Remote work has increased vulnerabilities in the digital attack surface ecosystem.
-There has been an uptick of Covid-19 themed phishing attacks aimed at workers using personal Wi-Fi networks with less cyber-protection outside their offices.
-More nefarious has been the spate of ransomware attacks directed against hospital and health care facilities during this pandemic.
+There has been an uptick in COVID-19-themed phishing attacks aimed at workers using personal Wi-Fi networks with less cyber-protection outside their offices.
+More nefarious has been the spate of ransomware attacks directed against hospitals and healthcare facilities during this pandemic.

-As in the response to Covid-19, open communication and commitment from both government and industry leadership in cybersecurity is critical.
-Industry should regularly collaborate with government to best utilize risk management models and manage digital assets and productivity tools.
+As in the response to COVID-19, open communication and commitment from both government and industry leadership in cybersecurity is critical.
+The industry should regularly collaborate with the government to best utilize risk management models and manage digital assets and productivity tools.
 Industry and government should also share resources for research and development and for rapid prototyping of potential cybersecurity technology solutions.
-This cooperation is especially valuable with artificial intelligence, quantum computing, 5-G, Internet of Things with other emerging technologies that could enhance cybersecurity capabilities.
+This cooperation is especially valuable with artificial intelligence, quantum computing, 5-G, the Internet of Things with other emerging technologies that could enhance cybersecurity capabilities.

 Mitigating evolving threats and being resilient to breaches are paramount for critical infrastructure protection.
 PPPs are dependent on information sharing, planning, investment in emerging technologies, and allocation of resources (and roles and responsibilities) coordinated by both the public and private sectors in special working cybersecurity partnerships.

-Many industry-specific public/private partnerships are now being facilitated via Information Sharing and Analysis Centers (ISACs) that help critical infrastructure owners and operators (in coordination with government) protect their facilities, personnel and customers from cyber and physical security threats and other threats.
+Many industry-specific public/private partnerships are now being facilitated via Information Sharing and Analysis Centers (ISACs) that help critical infrastructure owners and operators (in coordination with the government) protect their facilities, personnel, and customers from cyber and physical security threats and other threats.
 Lessons learned from the current pandemic crisis can be assimilated into existing ISAC networks.
-More investment and industry participation is needed in these ISACs.
+More investment and industry participation are needed in these ISACs.